The University provides retirement plans in addition to coverage under Social Security for individuals in benefit-eligible positions.

 Employees classified as postdoctoral research associate or postdoctoral research assistant are not eligible to participate.

 For individuals hired on or after Jan.
 1, 1996, contributions are capped based on the annual limits designated by the IRS.

 Clerical, Service, Operations and Technical Positions

-Individuals in these positions participate in the Public Employees Retirement Fund (PERF), which is a defined benefit plan through the state of Indiana.
+Individuals in these positions hired before September 9, 2013, participate in the Public Employees Retirement Fund (PERF), which is a defined benefit plan through the state of Indiana.

 Participation begins immediately upon hire, and the University pays the full contribution.
-Contributions are made based on all pay received, including overtime.
+Contributions are made on base pay and earnings, including overtime.
 An employee must have at least 10 years of service under the PERF pension program in order to be vested and therefore eligible for the pension portion of the benefit.